 - Our graduates have excellent career prospects and we usually find that almost all of them have offers of jobs in structural or fire safety engineering before they graduate.

 Postgraduate Taught Degrees:

 We offer two options for postgraduate study at masters level:

 - A one year (three semester) MSc Fire Engineering Science This MSc in Fire Engineering Science will provide students with a deep understanding of the fundamental physical processes of fire behaviour, and their application in engineering.

 - A two year (four semester) International Master of Science in Fire Safety Engineering (IMFSE) which is taught jointly with Ghent University in Belgium and Lund University in Sweden.

 Postgraduate Research Degrees:

 We also have a large and vibrant group of postgraduate researchers from all over the world, studying a range of diverse subjects related to fire safety engineering, from fires in the natural environment to structural performance during fire events.
 We are always looking for excellent students with first degrees in engineering (civil, structural, mechanical or chemical) or the physical sciences (applied maths, physics or chemistry), please contact us to discuss.
-Find out more about our research on these web pages.
+Find out more about our research.